zhaawnong

 Culture

 Zhaawnong is an Anishinaabe-nini (man) through his Algonquin mother from Kitigan-Zibi First Nation in Quebec, and his Ojibwe father from Curve Lake First Nation in Ontario.
 While coming from and being raised in the Kawartha Nishinawbe community in Burleigh Falls Ontario.
 With relations to the Bear clan from his mother, Zhaawnong is of the Crane clan from his father.
-Zhaawnong is also learning about his Anishinaabe culture with the Midewewin Lodge in Wiikwemikoong Manitoulin Island.
+Zhaawnong is also a first degree Midewin, learning about his Anishinaabe culture and spirituality from his relatives at Minweyweywigaan in Wiikwemikoong Manitoulin Island.

 Background

 While exploring his interests, Zhaawnong enrolled at Sir Sandford Fleming College and graduated from 2 trades programs.
-Re-discovering his passion for his Anishinaabe identity and culture, Zhaawnong then enrolled at Trent University in the Indigenous Studies program and is currently working towards his Bachelor of Arts Degree in Indigenous studies.
+Re-discovering his passion for his Anishinaabe identity and culture, Zhaawnong then enrolled at Trent University in the Indigenous Studies program and acquired his Bachelor of Arts Degree in Indigenous studies in the spring of 2024.
+Zhaawnong is currently enrolled at Trent University in the Indigenous and Canadian Studies graduate program working towards attaining his Masters Degree.

 Get to know me